drinkrobotics/dispensy/README.md

 The docs are built using [mdbook](https://github.com/rust-lang/mdBook), licensed as `MPL-2.0`.
 The PCB SVG files in the documentation are displayed using [svg-pan-zoom](https://github.com/bumbu/svg-pan-zoom), licensed as `BSD-2-Clause`.
+The 3D PCB files in the documentation are displayed using [modelview](https://github.com/jschobben/modelview), licensed as `MIT`.

 Please also take a look at the `README.md` files in the subfolders of this project for more info.